-- 1. If declarer has led from his or dummy's hand when it was a defender's turn to lead, and has been required to retract such lead per Law 55A, declarer restores the card led in error to the proper hand.
+- 1. If declarer has led from hand or from dummy when it was a defender's turn to lead, and has been required to retract such lead per Law 55A, declarer restores the card led in error to the proper hand.
 No further rectification applies. - 2.
-If declarer has led from the wrong hand when it was his turn to lead from his hand or dummy's, and has been required to retract the lead per Law 55A, he withdraws the card led in error.
-He must lead from the correct hand.
+A declarer who has led from the wrong hand when the lead should have come from hand or dummy, and has been required to retract the lead per Law 55A, must withdraw the card led in error.
+The lead must be made from the correct hand.